benknoble/rust-doc/README.md

 - `g:rust_doc#vim_open_cmd`

-Vim command to open the path to a document.  rust-doc.vim uses it to open the document if it is not empty.
+Vim command to open the path to a document.  rust-doc uses it to open the document if it is not empty.
 The command must take a url to the local file.

 - `g:rust_doc#open_cmd`

-Shell command to open the path to a document.  rust-doc.vim uses it to open the document if it is not empty.
+Shell command to open the path to a document.  rust-doc uses it to open the document if it is not empty.
 The command must take a url to the local file.

 - `g:rust_doc#do_not_ask_for_module_list`

-If the value is `1`, rust-doc.vim never ask if it shows the list of modules/identifiers when no document is found.
+If the value is `1`, rust-doc never ask if it shows the list of modules/identifiers when no document is found.
 The default value is `0`.

-- `g:rust_doc#define_map_K`

-If the value is `1`, `K` mappings described above is defined.
-The default value is `1`.

 - `g:rust_doc#downloaded_rust_doc_dir`